-California Drilling Plans
+East Slopes, Kern County, California Drilling Plans

-We are currently in the planning and permitting process to undertake a multi-well developmental drilling program commencing in the late fall of 2022 or first quarter of 2023.
-These plans are dependent on a stabilization of crude oil prices.
-We plan to spend approximately \$435,000 drilling three development wells in the current 2022-2023 fiscal year.
+We are currently in the planning and permitting process to undertake a multi-well developmental drilling program commencing in the second quarter of 2023.
+These plans are also dependent on a stabilization of crude oil prices.
+We plan to spend approximately \$825,000 drilling three development wells and one water disposal well in this drilling program.